platformsh/platformsh-docs/sites/friday/src/get-started/nextjs/local.md

 ## Launch your local Next.js application

-To run your Express application locally, use the following:
+To run your Express application locally, use the following command:
 ```bash {location="Terminal"}
 npm run dev
 ```